aaronsaray/aaronsaray.com/_posts/2013-01-01-should-you-use-software-you-are-making-new-again.markdown

 What this does is allows me to break from the mold that every power user falls into - the fear of change.
 If you use the old software too much, you might fall into that manner.
 For example, on this project, the old version had a search term and a location search box.
 They were separate and worked in tandem some of the time.
 I saw this, but I didn't ever use it.
 I never learned what happened if you put in a search term but not a location.
 I never learned what happened when you did both.
 Instead, I created a single box moving forward and said "people should type whatever they want in here."
 If its a location, I'll find that location.
 If its a search term, I'll search that.
 If its a combination, I'll parse that out too.

 The stakeholders were a little confused at first.
 But, once they realized what was done, they loved it.
 It's funny - now it's already like second nature to them.
 Not only do they want what I built, but there are complaints that it doesn't do enough "magic."
-If I would have been a power user of the old version, I would not have drempt up this new way of doing things.
+If I would have been a power user of the old version, I would not have dreamt up this new way of doing things.

 ### There are negatives...